Maserati: Indianapolis 500

 In back-to-back wins in 1939 and 1940, an Maserati 8CTF won the Indianapolis 500, making Maserati the only Italian manufacturer ever to do so.

-The second world war then intervened and Maserati abandoned car making to produce components for the Italian war effort.
+The second world war then intervened and Maserati abandoned carmaking to produce components for the Italian war effort.
 During this time, Maserati worked in fierce competition to construct a V16 town car for Benito Mussolini before Ferry Porsche of Volkswagen built one for Adolf Hitler.
 This failed, and the plans were scrapped.
 Once peace was restored, Maserati returned to making cars; the Maserati A6 series did well in the post-war racing scene.